gitandy/DragonLog/README.md

 and download a Big CTY Zip file.
 Unpack the Zip and goto Settings - Dx Spots to select the file.
 You can check if the file is correctly loaded via Help - About.
-Check if the Version date and Version entity corresponds to the website.
+Check if the version date and version entity corresponds to the website.

 The flag display is based on the mapping from [Flagpedia.net](https://flagpedia.net) and matched against the Big CTY data.
 This is sometimes weak and thus error prone and needed manual fixes.